 Again, by addressing the human being, things worked out well for UO.
 They boast of a 75% increase in conversions.
-Here are a few more great examples of behavioral marketing which show how you can use various types of data.

 So what about Upselling and Cross-Selling?
 Are they applicable to all users?

 NO, they aren’t applicable to 100% of your users.
 They won’t work on all of them.
-BUT, upselling and cross-selling target the two most common of traits that we have while shopping and making buying decisions.
+BUT, upselling and cross-selling target the two most common traits that we have while shopping and making buying decisions.

 Upselling essentially appeals to the logical buyer within us.
-It’s a voice which says, ‘Hey, here’s a lot extra for a slight bump in the cost’, encouraging you to buy higher-end products at a comparable price.
+It’s a voice that says, ‘Hey, here’s a lot extra for a slight bump in the cost’, encouraging you to buy higher-end products at a comparable price.

-Cross Selling is built around answering the complementary needs which are unfulfilled by the original product.
+Cross-Selling is built around answering the complementary needs which are unfulfilled by the original product.
 It is when you go to buy a new pair of sneakers and buy some socks along.
 It is when Sharon from our previous example is shown ironing boards once she has added a steam iron of her liking to her cart.

-Based on the type of user and their behavior, upsells and cross-sells can be done on product pages (the calculated user), at checkout (for impulsive users), after the order has been placed (for risk-averse users) and so on.
+Based on the type of user and their behavior, upsells and cross-sells can be done on product pages (the calculated user), at checkout (for impulsive users), after the order has been placed (for risk-averse users), and so on.
 I won’t dive into comparing how upsells and cross-sells work at different stages, because it is unique for each business.
-The best way to find out works for you is to study your users, study your data, implement and improvise.
+The best way to find out works for you is to study your users, study your data, implement, and improvise.
 Here’s an example of both upselling and cross-selling at the product page of the Net-a-Porter store:

 At an advanced level, these tactics can be further driven to be more personalized.
 For customers who are more inclined towards unique products and luxury experiences, you can step up the upsell experience by implementing product customization in your e-commerce.
 By putting the user in the creative seat, you increase their emotional investment in the product, which means greater chances of upsells.
 It also keeps them engaged over a long time.
 Here’s an example of the AllStarLogo.com store implementing customization using the Inkybay Product Customizer.